openorch/openorch/docs-source/docs/built-in-services/registry-svc.md

 For single node setups that can work, but not if you plan to use distributed features.

-To configure the nodes, please see the `OPENORCH_URL` and `OPENORCH_NODE_ID` envars [here](/docs/running-the-daemon/backend-environment-variables)
+To configure the nodes, please see the `OPENORCH_URL` and `OPENORCH_NODE_ID` envars [here](/docs/running-the-server/backend-environment-variables)

 ## How It Works

-The registry is needed when you want to call services not included in the OpenOrch daemon.
+The registry is needed when you want to call services not included in the OpenOrch server.
 You can think of the daemon as the standard library and services in the registry as third party libraries.

 When you want to call a service, you can ask the registry to provide you with a list of instance addresses for a service by service slug.
 Then you can use any of those instance addresses to make a call.